If you love the practice of using apps to quench anxiety or drift off to sleep you might—big “might”!—love using this one.

 Perhaps one of my favorite elements is the movement feature.
 On my app, and not sure if this is true for everyone’s yoga and meditation teacher, Mel Mah, , has created short, simple, instructional guided courses for every mood in every variety.
 She is purely cheery and wonderful and worth the price of the app alone.
 That said, even Mel Mah, who I obvious like and endorse, is not enough to make me keep going back, as I don’t like performing these kinds of exercises on my phone and prefer a larger TV-sized screen.

 In sum, I highly recommend the app—for people who gravitate towards apps.
-Calm has fantastic reviews and ratings for a reason: Everything they do is exquisitely produced and well thought it.
+Calm has fantastic reviews and ratings for a reason: Everything they do is exquisitely produced and well thought out.
 Apps, for me, are never truly personal no matter how “personalized.”
 If I traveled or still worked in an office, I think I would rely on this app heavily for ready-made calming help.
 However, as I’m primarily homebound and someone who has everything I need here, I personally gravitate towards the old-school no-tech approach.

 The Crush Letter